DENIS HANDLIN AO

 In April 2012, Denis received the ‘Label Executive of the Year – Major’ award from the Worldwide Radio Summit Industry Awards held in Los Angeles.
 The Summit covers a number of award categories which are voted on by peers from radio and the industry in the US and around the world.

 In October 2014, a special Sony Foundation event was held to recognise Denis’ 30 years leading Sony Music Australia.
 The event raised funds to create a special endowment fund to provide annual grants to support children with disabilities.

 Denis was awarded the ARIA Industry Icon Award by the ARIA Board in November 2014.
 The award was presented to him at the 2014 ARIA Awards Chairman’s Cocktail Party by his long-term friend and industry colleague, Molly Meldrum, and Sony Music artist, Jessica Mauboy.
 The award is made in recognition of Denis’ outstanding contribution to the development of the Australian music industry, in particular Australian artists and industry copyright and reform matters.

-In May 2017, Denis accepted as a Foundation co-founder and on behalf of the Sony Foundation a special award at the Sony Annual Management conference in Tokyo.
-This was presented by CEO and President of Sony Corporation, Kaz Hirai, recognising the Foundation’s outstanding contribution achieved from fundraising events to the benefit of the community and charitable causes through its programs, employee engagement, collaboration with business partners, Sony Music artists and ambassadors.
+In May 2017, Denis as a Sony Foundation co-founder, accepted on behalf of the Sony Foundation, a special award at the Sony Annual Management conference in Tokyo.
+The award was presented by CEO & President of Sony Corporation, Kaz Hirai, and recognised the Foundation’soutstanding contribution achieved from fundraising events to the benefit of the community and charitable causes through its programs, employee engagement, collaboration with business partners, Sony Music artists and ambassadors.

 Denis has been married to his wife Jan for longer than he has been leading Sony Music.
-They have been married for 40 years this year and have six children.
+They married in 1977 and have six children.